-A co-founder of the flute and piano ensemble The Hamilton Duo, he has also

-	appeared as ensemble pianist with the Chestnut Brass Company, Encore Chamber

-	Players, Philadelphia Virtuosi, Network for New Music, Orchestra 2001, and the

-	Settlement Contemporary Players.
-He has appeared on CD recordings with the

-	Hamilton Duo, violinist Timothy Schwarz, composer Cynthia Folio, and Orchestra

-	2001.
-He performs throughout the Delaware Valley as a chamber musician, and has

-	participated in the regional and world premieres of numerous works by living

-	composers.
+Dr. Sheadel has performed in the United States and Europe as both soloist and collaborative pianist.
+He performs throughout the Delaware Valley as a chamber musician, having appeared with the Chestnut Brass Company, Hamilton Duo, Philadelphia Virtuosi, Network for New Music, Orchestra 2001, and the Stockton University Chamber Players.
+He appears on recordings with the Hamilton Duo, violinist Timothy Schwarz, composer Cynthia Folio, and Orchestra 2001.
+He has participated in the regional and world premieres of numerous works by living composers.

 Dr. Sheadel has served for many years on the Executive Board of the Philadelphia Music Teachers Association, and is currently co-chair of the Dr. Andor and Joy Kiszely recital.
 He earned degrees in piano performance from the Eastman School of Music, the Peabody Conservatory, and Temple University, and was privileged as a student to perform for Master Classes with Leon Fleisher, John Perry, and Russell Sherman.
 He is a former faculty member of Temple University and the Blue Mountain Chamber Music Festival.